Pong420/google-tasks-desktop/README.md

 - Add time / repeat is not supported as API limitation
 - Tasks sorting type (My order / Date) is not synced to the official platform (Web/App)
-- The tasks that marked as completed through the official platform (Web/App) will not show in this application
 - The position of the task which marks as complete to incomplete may be different after refresh